“The amazing heroic women in labour, they are the truest inspiration, and when they push their babies into the light…I am astonished every time.”

 The word “Doula” comes from the Greek word meaning “woman’s servant”.

-Women have been supported traditionally by a companion during childbirth and there is good evidence that this continuous support is beneficial for the woman and her baby.
+Women have been supported traditionally by a companion during childbirth and there is good evidence that this continuous support is beneficial for the woman/birthing person and the baby.

 A Doula is a trained, non-medical professional who can provide physical, emotional and evidence based informational support before, during and after a baby is born.
 This can help women feel in control of their labour and birth, contributing to better outcomes for babies and a more positive birth experience.
 Statistics show that having a Birth Doula can lead to,

 25% shorter labour

 Postnatally, the Doula is there to help women settle into life with their new baby.
 With the absence of “a village” in our culture many new parents have very little experience of new babies.
 We help mothers grow in confidence, we “mother the mother”, we listen without judgement.